bruceravel/synchrotron_pop_up_book/script.md

         source.

-The shield wall protects people on the experimental floor from radiation in the ring tunnel.
+The shield wall protects people on the experimental floor from radiation present in the ring tunnel.

         Text underneath the arrow

-To the source (undulator or bend magnet)
+This way to the source (undulator or bend magnet)

 ## First optical enclosure (FOE)